Alina Homecare – Blog Header (Purple Version)

 Gardening is an enjoyable and usually safe activity.
 However, elderly gardeners should focus on their health and safety.
 Following some easy tips can help reduce risks and allow you to enjoy gardening without worry.

-Prioritising safety in the garden is very important.
-This is especially true for elderly gardeners.
-They may be more likely to get sunburn, insect bites, or get hurt using tools or machinery.
-Wearing the right personal protective equipment (PPE) can help reduce these risks a lot.
+Prioritising safety in the garden is very important, especially for elderly gardeners.
+They may be more likely to get sunburn, insect bites or get hurt using tools or machinery.
+Wearing the right personal protective equipment (PPE) can help reduce these risks.

-To protect your hands from thorns, blisters, and bug bites, wear good gardening gloves.
+To protect your hands from thorns, blisters and bug bites, wear good gardening gloves.
 Pick gloves that fit well but are still comfortable.
 They should also allow good dexterity for using tools and handling plants.
-When you use fertilisers or pesticides, wear a mask so you do not inhale harmful substances.
+When you use fertilisers or pesticides, wear a mask so you don’t inhale harmful substances.

 Gardening can be hard work, especially when it’s hot and humid.
 It’s important to know your limits and pay attention to signs of tiredness or heat stress.
 Take breaks often and go slowly to avoid pushing yourself too hard.